-(a) Requirement for Conventional Notice and Filing.
+(b) Requirement for Conventional Notice and Filing.
 In all cases, the consent election shall be carried out on paper.
-Returned consent forms shall be held under seal in the clerk's office.
-If all parties consent to magistrate jurisdiction, each party's consent form will be scanned into the record of the case.
+Returned consent forms must not be filed but shall be held under seal in the Clerk's Office.
+If all parties consent to magistrate judge jurisdiction, each party's consent form will be scanned into the record of the case.
 If all parties do not consent to magistrate jurisdiction, the returned consent forms will be shredded at the conclusion of the case in this Court.

-(b) Notice.
-When a civil action has been conditionally assigned to a magistrate judge, the Clerk of Court shall notify the parties of such assignment and advise them that they may give or withhold consent to the magistrate's exercise of jurisdiction.
-In cases that are pre-screened pursuant to 28 U.S.C. § 1915(e)(2), 28 U.S.C. § 1915A(a), 42 U.S.C. § 1997e(c), or Rule 4 of the Rules Governing Section 2254 Cases in the United States District

-Courts, the clerk shall mail the notice and consent election form after all parties ordered to be served have made an appearance.
+(c) Notice.
+When a civil action has been referred to a magistrate judge, the clerk shall notify the parties of such referral and advise them that they may give or withhold consent to the magistrate judge's exercise of jurisdiction.
+In cases that are pre-screened pursuant to 28 U.S.C. § 1915(e)(2), 28 U.S.C. § 1915A(a), 42 U.S.C. § 1997e(c), or Rule 4 of the Rules Governing Section 2254 Cases in the United States District Courts, the clerk shall mail the notice and consent election form after all parties ordered to be served have made an appearance.
 In all other cases, the clerk shall mail the notice and consent election form within ten (10) days of a party's appearance.
+At the direction of the Court, the clerk may conduct new consent elections at any time.